gabrielgodoy-zz/gitbook-js-es6-novas-features/modules/README.md

 console.log(diag(4, 3)); // 5
 ```

-There are other ways to specify named exports (which are explained later), but I find this one quite convenient: simply write your code as if there were no outside world, then label everything that you want to export with a keyword.

-If you want to, you can also import the whole module and refer to its named exports via property notation:
+It is also possible to import the whole module and refer to its named exports via property notation:
 ```js
 //------ main.js ------
 import * as lib from 'lib';